G-U-N/UniRL/README.md

 ## Overview

-Welcome to the **UniRL** project, where we supercharge reinforcement learning with cutting-edge deep learning frameworks! 🎉 This repository is your go-to hub for advanced model training, powered by DeepSpeed.
-Ready to jump in? 🧙‍♂️
+Welcome to the **UniRL** project, where we supercharge reinforcement learning with joint diffusion model and language model experts! 🎉 Ready to jump in? 🧙‍♂️

+Our mission is to enable seamless joint training of language models and diffusion models for reinforcement learning.
+UniRL might supports a diverse range of powerful pretrained models, including language models (Qwen, Qwen-VL), diffusion models (Flux-dev, Flux-Kontext, Stable Diffusion), and unified models (MetaQuery, Blip3o).

 ## News

-> TBD
+- [2025-10-20]: Release the initial version code and report of project `UniRL`.

 ## Installation 🛠️

 ### Environment Setup